 Yes.
 Hackers can exploit weak IoT security to access your cameras, smart speakers, or thermostats.
 Regular updates and network segmentation help reduce risks.

-8. Is antivirus software still necessary in 2025?
+8. Is antivirus software still necessary?

 Absolutely.
 While built-in security features are better now, having a reputable antivirus or anti-malware tool adds another strong layer of protection.